Tuross

 Location: Lot 131, DP 15425, 1 Jutland Avenue

-venue for local Tuross residents and tourists prior to the advent of
+an entertainment venue for local Tuross residents and tourists prior

-television and when access to the Moruya cinema was difficult.
-It has
+to the advent of television and when access to the Moruya cinema was

-local social significance for the part it has played in the lives of
+difficult.
+It has local social significance for the part it has played

-Tuross residents and visitors for nearly fifty years.
+in the lives of Tuross residents and visitors for nearly fifty years.

 to an understanding of the form, scale and geographical focus of public